abdobary/Coddk-Individual-Project/README.md

 ### Prerequisites
 - Node.js v18+
 - MongoDB (local or Atlas)
-- A Brevo or Gmail SMTP account for email
+- A Brevo or Gmail SMTP(Simple Mail Transfer Protocol) account for email

 ### 1. Clone the repository
 ```bash